thogama/thogama/README.md

 =============

-<p>I'm Alan, majoring in computer science and a junior fullstack developer.
+<p>I'm Alan, fullstack software ennginner and majoring in computer science.
 Take a look at my portfolio <a href="https://alan-gam-portfolio.web.app/">here</a>.</p>

 <div>